Hawaii Sea Turtle Service and Adventure (11 Days)

 Join us this summer for some sun, sand, and sea turtles as we explore the Hawaiian islands!
 From vibrant Honolulu to laid back Maui, this program covers some of the best highlights of Hawaii, including beautiful waterfalls, postcard perfect beaches, and plenty of adventure!

-Spend some time learning about sea turtle conservation and participate in several projects to protect the endangered hawksbill sea turtles.
+Spend some time learning about sea turtle conservation and participate in several community service projects to protect the endangered hawksbill sea turtles.
 Projects include snorkeling and reef surveying, nest watches, night patrols, and watching over sea turtles as they bask on the island’s beaches.

 Visit a small village tucked away in a private valley and fully immerse yourself in the traditional Hawaiian lifestyle.
 Only those with an invitation can visit this special place and we will have the unique opportunity to spend the day.
 Connect with a local Hawaiian family and help out with their sustainability projects while embracing the traditional Hawaiian way of life.
 This is a true cultural immersion experience and a wonderful way to experience the true meaning of Ohana in Hawaii!